-Describe and illustrate the usual agricultural use of the land, including any crop rotations.
+Describe and illustrate the usual agricultural use of the land of the project site and the surrounding area, including any crop rotations.

-4.2.1.7 Contaminated land
+4.2.1.6 Contaminated land

 Describe and illustrate the nature and extent of any areas listed on the Environmental Management Register (EMR) or the Contaminated Land Register (CLR) under the Environmental Protection Act 1994, and any existing potentially contaminated sites that are not on the registers but the history of the site suggests may be present.